JRegimbal/hat-box/information.md

     * Library - a library of pre-existing effects is available for use or re-use.
     * Description - a high level description of the perceived experienced can be transformed into an effect with those properties.
 * **Interaction Metaphors** - Common UI metaphors that define how the user interacts with the tool.
 Note that Generic Menu is not listed if other metaphors are present.
-    * Track - a visual timelne is used to represent a channel similar to in audio or video editing.
+    * Track - a visual timeline is used to represent a channel similar to in audio or video editing.
     * Keyframe - key points for the effect are set and behavior between them is interpolated.
     * Score - an adaptation of a musical score is used to represent haptic effects.
     * Dataflow - a dataflow programming model is used to control actuator behavior.